chernyadev/Match3-test-task/README.md

 ## Submission

+Clone the project from this repository.
+Do not create a public repository!

 Work with Git locally as usual.
-(Do not push, as you have no write permissions.)
+Do not push, as you have no write permissions.

 Make sure you have committed the final version.

 Then create a zip file of the .git directory.

 Send the zip file to Martin.
 You should have my e-mail address already. :-)

-Do not create a public repository!